cormacrelf/angular-skyhook/docs/Quickstart.md

 ```

 As you can see, the two are very similar.
 You should be able to take most
 React/`react-dnd` examples and translate them quite directly into Angular.
+You
+can _almost_ copy and paste some parts.

 ### 1. Biggest difference: Connections instead of Higher-Order Components